dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image10.png](resources/images/image10.png "image_tooltip")

-4. **Lock layout for all users :** This is only for system admins.
+* **Lock layout for all users :** This is only for system admins.
 They can create a default layout in which all users will see in the tracker dashboard.
 When this is enabled non-system admins will not be able to alter the layout or add/remove widgets from the dashboard.

-5. **Red icon at the right corner :** this allows to delete or deactivate the record.Clicking on the red icon allows you to following 2 functions:
+7. **Red icon at the right corner :** this allows to delete or deactivate the record.Clicking on the red icon allows you to following 2 functions:

 ![image20.png](resources/images/image20.png "image_tooltip")

-**1. Delete Person (or TEI)** - This deletes the TEI and all the data associated with TEI
+* **Delete Person (or TEI)** - This deletes the TEI and all the data associated with TEI

-**2. Deactivate Person (Set TEI to active/inactive)** - this has nothing to do with widgets or the dashboard but it helps to set the status of dashboard owner (the TEI) to either active or inactive.
+* **Deactivate Person (Set TEI to active/inactive)** - this has nothing to do with widgets or the dashboard but it helps to set the status of dashboard owner (the TEI) to either active or inactive.
 If a TEI is set to inactive, only read operations are allowed - no data entry, no profile editing, no enrollment.

 This is permission based, so not everyone will have the authority to perform this function.

-#### Widget Descriptions
+**Widget Descriptions**

 1. **Data Entry** - This is for doing data entry using either default or custom forms.
 Depending on program definition, in particular program stages, events will be displayed in a timely fashion.
 Clicking on any of them displays the corresponding data entry.
 If a stage needs a new event, a plus icon is displayed for new event creation.
 To proceed with data entry, it is mandatory to have an event date.
 Once an event date is specified it is not possible to change the due date.
 The assumption is that by specifying the event date, the event has already taken place.
 If the event hasn't occurred yet, it is possible to change the due date - this is effectively doing nothing but rescheduling.
 The buttons at the bottom help to change the status of a selected event.
 Another key feature from this widget is the addition of multiple notes for an event.
 Normally data recording is through data elements, however there are cases where it is necessary to record additional information or comments.
 This is where the notes section comes handy.
 However, an interesting feature here is - it is not possible to delete a note.
 The idea is that notes are more like log books.
 Both skip-logic and validation error/warning messages are supported during data entry.
 2. **Enrollment** - This helps to enroll the TEI for the selected program.
 If an active enrollment already exists, the widget automatically displays it with some details about it.
 The widget also helps to do some operations on the selected enrollment - for example complete / cancel or a possibility to mark the enrollment for followup.
 The later one helps for example to deal with high-risk cases during case follow-up.
 A link to history is also provided if the TEI has historical enrollment.